The 2025 Reception will be

 Awards & Memorials

-Memorial Awards
+2. Memorial Awards

 All of the Julie Inman Courage Award recipients and those who receive memorial awards are eligible for book money and future mentorship, support and friendship.
 Just ask …

-Three SupportAbility Scholarships
+SupportAbility Scholarships in 2025

 They are asked to stay in contact with us, send us their grades and transcripts and keep us posted as to their progress.
 Supportability is able to send them book money per their request.